cakezero/Cakezero/readme.md

 - 👋 Hi, I’m Elom Bright

-- 👀 I’m interested in Programming Python, C, C++
+- 👀 I’m interested in Programming Python, C, C++ and Solidity

-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, C, C++

 - Thinking of Moving to Web3 anytime soon, That is after I learn the above Languages, But might start very soon

 - 💞️ I’m looking to collaborate on a project of mine but that'll have to wait :)

-- 📫 How to reach me twitter -> @spar_kex or email me -> sareahj.com@gmail.com
+- 📫 How to reach me -> sareahj.com@gmail.com

 - That's all!! :)